-Not everyone needs the performance prowess of a Surface Pro this Black Friday.
+Not everyone needs the performance prowess of a Surface Pro.
 When you can save money by using an Asus Transformer Mini T102HA instead, with an influx of portability mind you, it seems frivolous to shell out for the latest Microsoft flagship.

 At least, that’s Asus’s elevator pitch for the Transformer Mini T102HA, a decent tablet that serves as an equally acceptable laptop.
 Because Microsoft designed Windows 10 for both types of hardware, it’s the perfect fit for an operating system too.
 That means, with this machine, convenience and productivity are interchangeable facets.